Hackers have a few things in their favor when it comes to getting into your network and stealing data. One of those things is the elusive zero day.

 Remember, all of this is a race against time.
-Eventually (and yes, it may be years), every vulnerability will become publicly available and known, and once known the vulnerability will likely be eradicated through a patch or the exploit path will be nullified through isolation.
+Eventually (and yes, it may be years), every vulnerability will become publicly available and known, and once known the vulnerability will likely be eradicated through a patch or the exploit path will be nullified through some compensating control such as isolation.

 And as always, regardless of what side of the fence you are on, let’s be careful out there.

 - NIST SP 800-30r1,” Guide for Conducting Risk Assessments”,

 - US-CERT Alert on Point of Sale exploitation, https://www.us-cert.gov/ncas/alerts/TA14-002A

 - Microsoft Patch Tuesday, https://en.wikipedia.org/wiki/Patch_Tuesday